Lauren writes to me, lamenting her difficulties with an emergency fund:

 If you haven’t already, I recommend setting up an online savings account at a bank separate than the one you normally do business with for your emergency fund.
 Doing this not only lets you shop around for a bank with good service and good savings account rates, but it also causes you to put the money in a place that’s not quite so easy to access.
 You can’t just run to the ATM or stop by the teller window and withdraw cash from it – you have to go to your computer, order a transfer, and wait for a day or two to access the cash, which is more than enough time for you to think carefully about what you’re doing and not get sucked in by impulse.

-So, sign up for an online savings account with good service and a solid interest rate, set up an automatic plan at that bank to sweep $50 (or whatever you can save) a week into that savings account, and then forget about it.
+So, sign up for an online savings account with good service and a solid interest rate (for help, here’s a list of the best savings accounts and best IRA accounts), set up an automatic plan at that bank to sweep $50 (or whatever you can save) a week into that savings account, and then forget about it.
 Since you’ve already freed up that money through tightening your belt just a bit, this should be quite easy to do.